Online Psychology Degrees: Comparing Top Programs

 Master’s Degrees

-As with graduate certificates, master’s degrees in psychology are all about specialization.
 That is, psychology master’s programs allow students to concentrate their studies on a particular subfield of psychology they wish to pursue as a working professional.
-And while a doctoral degree will be required for professional licensure in a number of specialized clinical practices, a master’s in psychology provides all of the formal academics needed to pursue lucrative non-psychologist careers in a full range specializations.
-Psychology master’s program lengths vary by specific specialization and chosen study pace, but most programs can be completed with two years of full-time study.
+And while a doctoral degree will be required for professional licensure in a number of specialized clinical practices, a master’s provides all of the formal academics needed to pursue lucrative non-psychologist careers in a full range of specializations.

-University of Oregon’s Online Master’s in Psychology
+STEPS Pick: University of Oregon’s Online Master’s in Psychology

 Coursework in the Online Master’s in Psychology program at the University of Oregon focuses on the neuroscience of trauma, adversity, and resilience, intervention science, and innovative approaches to program development.
 Designed to accommodate both working professionals and full-time students, the program is offered entirely online and completed with six semesters of part-time study.